 Apples are a good source of vitamin C and soluble fibre (in the form of pectin), as well as offering a flavonoid called quercetin, which is thought to have a potent antioxidant effect. * Adding muesli to cakes and bakes is a good way to increase their fibre content. * Children need healthy snacks to boost their energy and nutritional needs, and these little rock cakes are much better than sugar-laden commercial biscuits or salty crisps.

-but it went down fatalistically, had to cook for around 30 mins but it was simple and easy I'll be doing this again... - 04 Sep 2012
+I put cherry's (last in the pot) and apples with mine used oats instead of musili as I ran out as well lol, but it went down fatalistically, had to cook for around 30 mins but it was simple and easy I'll be doing this again... - 04 Sep 2012